ConradMearns/capstone/main.md

   - What consultants/mentors/instructional staff are associated with this team?
 -->

-This group is comprised of the following members: Joshua Dempsey, Conrad Mearns, and Schafer Damon.
+This group is comprised of the following members: Joshua Dempsey, Conrad Mearns, and Damon Schafer.
 Members of this group work under the supervision of their client Dev Shrestha and those that Shrestha may come to represent.

 # Section 3: Roles and Responsibilities
 <!--